 This is Heron Plaza and will include 250,000 sq ft of retail space.

-The tower recently passed the 150m mark.
+The core is now rising above street level.
 For more information see the construction schedule

 236m and 189m | Floors:

 Richard Rogers | Developer:

 Links: Forum thread | Rogers Stirk Harbour & Partners - project detail | SkyscraperNews listing - tower 1 | SkyscraperNews listing - tower 2

 Groundwork is underway.
 With JP Morgan secured as tenants in August 2008, construction is almost certain to follow.